mariaa-rabelo/cyber-security/README.md

 # Supervised Learning Classifiers Project

 ### Running the program

+The dataset is quite large (500.000 inputs), thus we could not submit the zipped file in moodle.
+"O ficheiro 'cyber-security.zip' é muito grande.
+Apenas pode carregar ficheiros com um tamanho máximo de 50 MB."

+For running the code, the full dataset can be downdloaded from https://www.kaggle.com/datasets/supplejade/bccc-cira-cic-dohbrw-2020-dns-over-http .

-To run the code, be sure all necessary packets are installed, include tensorflow.
+Be sure all necessary packets are installed, including tensorflow.
 It can be installed adding the line ``!pip install tensorflow``.

 You can use the Jupyter Notebook, with the Anaconda Python Interpreter.

 ## Contributors